Words by ITV News Multimedia Producer Suzanne Elliott

-While many schools have stayed open across the country to teach the children of key workers, as of Monday, kids in nursery, reception, year 1 and year 6, alongside priority groups, are being asked to return to the classroom as part of a wider easing of
+While many schools have stayed open across the country to teach the children of key workers, as of Monday, kids in nursery, reception, year 1 and year 6, alongside priority groups, are being asked to return to the classroom as part of a wider easing of lockdown measures in England.

 The government says the decision to gradually increase the numbers of children and young people attending schools and colleges is based on the latest scientific advice.

 But concerns over safety have been raised by parents and teachers who fear social distancing will be difficult to manage in an education setting.

 According to a GMB Union poll on Monday, more than 80% of parents did not intend to send their children back to school on 1 June, citing concerns over a lack of PPE and the absence of a comprehensive track and trace scheme.

 Schools that have remained open during lockdown are practised in enforcing social distancing measures and arranging classrooms to accommodate the new protocols.

 But keeping - or trying to keep - a small group of children two metres apart is one thing, but as class sizes grow, can this be maintained?

 As more of the nation’s school children head back, what are the government guidelines concerning social distancing and how will schools manage to enforce these rules with bigger class sizes?